 The animal exploitation/slaughter industry perpetuates the idea (even though an estimated 99% of their products are factory farmed) and it allows the public to feel better about their complicity

 Farming animals stretches our environment beyond its limits with or without factory farms.
-Pasturing animals actually uses even more land for an even smaller yield, so only a small portion of the population can be fed that way (as this global calculator built by an international team of scientists led by the United Kingdom’s Department of Energy, demonstrates).
+Pasturing animals actually uses even more land for an even smaller yield, so only a small portion of the population can be fed that way (as the Global Calculator, developed by an international team of scientists led by the United Kingdom’s Department of Energy, demonstrates).
 In other words, it's not a scalable (or necessary) solution.
 In fact, the most comprehensive analysis to date of the damage farming does to the planet, published in the journal Science, has found that "avoiding consumption of animal products delivers far better environmental benefits than trying to purchase sustainable meat and dairy."
 Plus, the idea of "humane" exploitation and slaughter is paradoxical and absurd.

 Joseph Poore, lead researcher of the above study, also told the Guardian, “The reason I started this project was to understand if there were sustainable animal producers out there.
 But I have stopped consuming animal products over the last four years of this project."
 He also added, "Converting grass into [meat] is like converting coal to energy.
 It comes with an immense cost in emissions."